EUDAT-Training/B2SHARE-Training/02_List_existing_records.md

-# Get list of existing records
+# Get the list of existing records

 In this guide we will learn how to retrieve the list of existing records in paginated form and records of specific communities.